 What Is COVID-19?

 COVID-19 is the abbreviation for Coronavirus Disease 2019, a respiratory illness that spread throughout the world in 2020, infecting hundreds of thousands of people.
 This highly contagious virus can easily spread from person to person.
 SARS-CoV-2 (formerly know as 2019-nCoV) is the beta-coronavirus that causes COVID-19.
-This is a novel (new) virus that is still being researched by scientists.
+As of 2021, this is a novel (new) virus that is still being researched by scientists.

 Can Dogs Get Coronavirus?